Ethical AI in Digital Transformation strategies

 Ensuring diverse and inclusive data sets are used across an entire business ecosystem is another good way to eradicate discriminatory business processes.
 This means training IT teams to source balanced data to integrate into business systems and identify problematic information to flag and remove.

-There is a growing push toward encouraging transparency in AI algorithm development.
+The global AI regulation landscape is fragmented and rapidly evolving, with growing push toward encouraging transparency in AI algorithm development.
 Numerous forums and bodies, including governments, are realising the importance of transparent and ethical AI development to ensure safety for all.
-Businesses can apply these regulatory approaches to their own AI implementation to remain compliant and ethical.

 Fortunately, there is a growing number of institutes, research centres, and initiatives that are designed to promote the ethical development and usage of AI.